vtamborinofrisari/Bmesg/README.md

 Start text-messaging via Bluetooth in real-time.
 ## Feedback
-I appreciate any comments and feedback on the program or suggestion of improvements
+I appreciate any comments and feedback on the program or suggestions for improvements